spaskalev/libpvl/README.md

 ### Initialization

-libpvl's main object type is pvl_t\*, an opaque pointer that is initialized by pvl_init(...) at the specified memory location.
-If the parameters are correct a non-NULL pvl_t\* is returned that can be operated upon by the rest of the functions.
+libpvl's main object type is struct pvl\*, an incomplete type that is initialized by pvl_init(...) at the specified memory location.
+If the parameters are correct a non-NULL struct pvl\* is returned that can be operated upon by the rest of the functions.

 ### Before making changes

-Call pvl_begin(...) once for each transaction that you want libpvl to handle.
+Call pvl_begin(struct pvl\*) once for each transaction that you want libpvl to handle.
 The other functions will fail unless a transaction has begun.
 This is a safety feature to detect transaction-related bugs in calling code.

 ### After making changes

-Call pvl_mark(...) to inform libpvl of a span of memory that has been changed.
+Call pvl_mark(struct pvl\*, char*, size_t) to inform libpvl of a span of memory that has been changed.
 This has to happen in a transaction started by pvl_begin(...).
 You can call pvl_mark(...) multiple times in a single transaction.

 The span location has to fall in the memory span that the pvl_t\* instance has been configured to manage upon calling pvl_init(...)

 ### Confirming changes

-Call pvl_commit(...) to make libpvl persist the currently-marked spans.
+Call pvl_commit(struct pvl\*) to make libpvl persist the currently-marked spans.

 ### Canceling changes

-Call pvl_rollback(...) to make libpvl abandon the currently-marked spans.
+Call pvl_rollback(struct pvl\*) to make libpvl abandon the currently-marked spans.

 ## Troubleshooting